-The existing rear garden was mostly swimming pool, walled off equipment area and pavement.
-Raymond created a feeling of much more space while providing more exterior spaces for outside living and increased the circulation both inside and out.
+The existing rear garden was mostly swimming pool, walled off equipment area, and pavement.
+Jungles created a feeling of much more space while providing more exterior spaces for outside living and increased the circulation both inside and out.
 The large windows unify the architectural façade and afford views through the branches of the courtyard trees, creating the feeling of a treehouse.

 The existing swimming pool dominated the entire garden; a stagnant space with nondescript detail.
 The swimming pool was reduced in scale, resulting in multiple user experiences where before, swimming was the only activity.
 A wet deck creates an alternative patio, from which one experiences the longest view across the garden and off into the sky, with historic Royal palms towering in the background.

-As the lead on the design team, Raymond was able to exemplify the possibilities of interior and exterior integration and harmony.
+As the lead on the design team, Jungles was able to exemplify the possibilities of interior and exterior integration and harmony.
 He designed all of the exterior architectural elements, including a selection of windows and doors, working with his staff designers, and the in-house architect of the general contractor.
 An architectural consultant and interior designer were brought on at a later date to refine and resolve unresolved details.

 A fantastic general contractor and quality subcontractors constructed impeccably detailed elements and surfaces.
 The water garden consultant, landscape contractor, lighting contractor, and clients all embraced the special qualities that were sought and achieved.